 Name

-The society is called       and it is called “the Society” in these Rules.
+The society is called Thwing & Octon Community Benefit Society Limited (CBS) and it is called “the Society” in these Rules.

 Registration

 The Society is registered under the law as a society for the benefit of the community with the Financial Conduct Authority.
-Its registered office is
+Its registered office is The Grange, Main Street, Thwing, East Riding of Yorkshire, YO25 3DY

 Why the Society exists